Research Innovation Hub / Research Methodology

 ADescriptive

-BCausal / Explanatory
+BCausal or Explanatory

 CExploratory